 If you move a document out of My Drafts, everyone in your Workspace will be able to view your document and Editors will be able to open it in the Mac app.

 You can delete a draft in the same way that you delete any other document.
 When you delete a draft it will remain in your Workspace’s Trash for 90 days.
-However, only you will be able to see drafts you moved into your Workspace’s Trash — they will not appear for anyone else.
+However, only you will be able to see drafts you moved into your Workspace’s Trash — nobody else can see them.